WAYLABctf/WC_backend/README.md

 # WC_backend

 ---
-Currently, The implemented function is a login, signup, logout. ( Need a little more checking )
+Currently, The implemented function is a login, signup, logout. flag auth function( Need a little more checking )

 ---
 # 1차 테스트